 Rolex has produced countless watches over its long history.
+Just do a quick search for shop used Rolex watches and you will find a number a variations that include both vintage and modern variations.
 While some have been discontinued and are now considered vintage and collectible, other modern models are continuously developed and offered to the public.

 There are a wide range of Rolex models that are geared towards specific types of wearers.
 For example, if you enjoy swimming and diving, the Rolex Submariner may be the best option for you.
 This model is specifically designed to withstand water pressure and remain accurate.
 If you enjoy racing, the Rolex Daytona is a better option.
 The Daytona was specifically designed for racing enthusiasts and is even named after one of the most popular annual racing events.